wp-plugins/akeebabackupcore/readme.txt

 their own settings export and import.
 If your theme provides such a feature please use it.
 We can't reliably work around third party code not following the character encoding standards established well over twenty years ago...

+= WordPress moved to UTF8MB4 (UTF-8 Multibyte).
+Do you support it? =

+Yes, in full.
+Akeeba Backup will work no matter if your site uses UTF8MB4 or the old UTF-8 encoding.
+If you backup a site with data encoded in UTF-8 the restoration will work on a server supporting UTF8MB4.
+Going the opposite way will not work because of a MySQL restriction.
+If you end up with truncated text or MySQL errors on restoration that's the reason.
+In this case you will have to ask your host to update their version of MySQL to 5.5 or later.

 = What are the requirements for your plugin? =

 Akeeba Backup for WordPress requires PHP 5.3.04 or any later version.
 Older versions of PHP including PHP 4, 5.0, 5.1, 5.2 and 5.3.0 up to and including 5.3.03 are not supported.
 We recommend using PHP 5.4 or later for security and performance reasons: PHP 5.4 is seven times faster than PHP 5.2 according to our benchmarks.

 Akeeba Backup for WordPress has been tested on WordPress 3.8 and later.
 It should work on earlier versions of WordPress but we cannot guarantee this.

 Akeeba Backup for WordPress requires at least 16Mb of PHP memory (memory_limit).
 We strongly suggest 64Mb or more for optimal operation on large sites with hundreds of media files and hundreds of thousands of comments.